Mapping HIPAA Requirements to Geospatial Datasets: Implementation & Debugging Guide

 def _dynamic_precision(self, lat: float, lon: float) -> Tuple[float, float]:

-"""Scales coordinate precision inversely with population density."""
+"""Scales coordinate precision inversely with population density.

 density = self._get_population_density(lat, lon)